RedPitaya/Documentation/quickStart/connect/connect.rst

    To use Red Pitaya as an access point, a |Raspberry Pi USB WiFi| dongle is needed.

-.. |Raspberry Pi USB WiFi| raw::html
+.. |Raspberry Pi USB WiFi| raw:: html
     <a href="https://www.raspberrypi.org/products/raspberry-pi-usb-wifi-dongle/" target="_blank">Raspberry Pi USB WiFi</a>

 .. figure:: connect-8.png